 This is a Sponsored post written by me on behalf of the American Kennel Club for SocialSpark.
 All opinions are 100% mine.
 Why You Should Let the AKC Help You Find Your Next Family Dog

-For years, my husband said no, absolutely not, no way, no how to a puppy.
+My husband said no, absolutely not, no way, no how-to a puppy for years.
 But after watching our girls bond with the cat that had started as a stray and become a member of the family, we began to talk about the benefits of an indoor pet — like a puppy, due to cat allergies — once again.

 For Sean, there was only one possibility he’d even consider: a purebred Siberian Husky.